cyew3/oneVPL-intel-gpu/documentation/mediasdkfei-man.md

 Before using **PAK** the application should properly initialize this component by calling **MFXVideoPAK_Init** function. **PAK** has only one usage model, but still, for future extensions, it is required to attach **mfxExtFeiParam** extension buffer to **mfxVideoParam** structure and set **Func** variable to **MFX_FEI_FUNCTION_PAK**.

 After successful initialization, the application can call **MFXVideoPAK_ProcessFrameAsync** function for each encoded frame.
 Each call of this function is independent from the others, i.e. no internal states are changed during the call, so application can call this function several times for the same frame.

+##DSO

+This is the first step of “DSO followed by PAK” usage model.
+The application uses **MFXVideoDECODE** class of functions to generate MB level parameters as called “decode stream out” (DSO) in **mfxExtFeiDecStreamOut** structure.
+Then application repacks the DSO into a PAK object which, along with output raw YUV frames and MVs, is fed to PAK.

+“DSO“ usage model is like the general decoding process, during the initialization, applicatin should attach **mfxExtFeiParam** extension buffer to **mfxVideoParam** structure and set **Func** variable to **MFX_FEI_FUNCTION_DEC**, during the runtime, attach **mfxExtFeiDecStreamOut** to **mfxFrameSurface1**.

+The repacking of DSO to PAK object is necessary.
+The MVs from DSO are for 8x8 blocks, but not for 4x4 blocks.
+And DirectMB and skip conditions have to be re-computed as MV are changed.
+All CBP (Coding Block Patterns) and related vars are set, to let PAK decide on CBP.
+And after MV elimination some splits can be enlarged.
+More details about the repacking, please refer to the sample source code in FEI sample (sample_fei).

 <div STYLE="page-break-after: always;"></div>
 # Function Reference